k-ayache/nixpkgs-cloudwatt/pkgs/docker-images/README.md

 ### Adding custom filters

-By default no filtering is done but you can provide your own filters:
+You can provide additional filters for your service.

     {
       name = "service2";